ehrpg/qstar/docs/character/index.md

 decipher every text, even older dialects that might not be around anymore.

 Cost
-:   1t-60 (Linguistics)
+:   2t6 (Linguistics)

 </div>

 ### Learning languages at character creation

-If a character is created, the player can spend Character Points to learn new languages, or to improve his native language.
-The cost to learn is different for each step: *Basic* costs 25 CP, *Normal* costs 25 CP, *Master* costs 50 CP.
+If a character is created, the player can spend Skill Points to learn new languages, or to improve his native language.
+The cost to learn is different for each step: *Basic* and *Normal* cost 1 Skipp Point, *Master* costs 2 Skill Points.

-Spending Character Points for languages also counts towards the [Knowledge][] score.

 --8<-- "_links.md"